ibm-cloud-docs/cloud-databases/howto-manage-backups.md

 {{site.data.keyword.databases-for-postgresql_full}} backups are accessible from the _Backups_ tab of your service dashboard.

-Daily and on-demand backups are available for 30 days.
-Backups cannot be deleted.
-If you delete your deployment backups are deleted automatically after their 30-day retention period.
+- Backups are available for 30 days.
+- Backups cannot be deleted.
+- If you delete your deployment, its backups are deleted automatically.
+- Scheduling of the daily backup is not configurable.

 ## Backups in the UI